AdobeDocs/experience-manager-65.en/help/sites-administering/scene7-http2faq.md

         To find your domains, open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your company account or accounts.
 Then navigate to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]**.
 Look for the field labelled **[!UICONTROL Published Server Name]**.
 If you are currently using a generic Dynamic Media domain, you can request moving over to your own custom domain as part of this transition.

-1. Technical Support adds you to the HTTP/2 customer waitlist based on the order in which requests were submitted.
+1. Adobe Customer Support adds you to the HTTP/2 customer waitlist based on the order in which requests were submitted.
 1. When Adobe is ready to handle your request, Support contacts you to coordinate the transition and set a target date.
 1. You will be notified after completion and can verify a successful transition over to HTTP2.

 ## When can I expect to be transitioned over to HTTP/2? {#when-can-i-expect-to-be-transitioned-over-to-http}

-Requests are processed in the order that they are received by Technical Support.
+Requests are processed in the order that they are received by Adobe Customer Support.

 >[!NOTE]
 >